-- 7.1 In response to any consultation responses the Council will: - a) Formally acknowledge receipt of all emails and letters; - b) Request additional information from you where comments are not clear. - 7.2 Consultation responses will be made publically available on the Local Plan website as soon as practicable.
+- 7.1 In response to any consultation responses the Council will: - a) Formally acknowledge receipt of all emails and letters; - b) Request additional information from you where comments are not clear. - 7.2 Consultation responses will be made publicly available on the website as soon as practicable.
 At the end of the consultation period, we will publish all comments received on our website.
 A Consultation Statement, in accordance with statutory requirements, will outline the full extent of the consultation, who was consulted, how they were consulted, and a summary of the main issues raised as a result of those consultations.
-This will be reported to Place Scrutiny Committee and will be available when the Local Plan is submitted to the Secretary of State on the Local Plan website and at the Town Hall and Library. - 7.3 In responding to enquiries consultees will be referred to the Council's dedicated Local Plan Website where a Frequently Asked Question's page will be updated throughout the plan making process with answers to the most commonly raised issues.
-If the council considers an individual response is appropriate or further clarification is required then we will contact you via your preferred method of communication. - 7.4 We will evaluate and learn from consultations that we undertake and will improve our feedback arrangements where this is required.
+This will be reported to Place Scrutiny Committee.
+It will then be available when the Local Plan (or other DPD) is submitted to the Secretary of State, via the website, the Town Hall (by appointment) and Crown Street or Cockerton Libraries.
+Comments received on Supplementary Planning Documents will be reported to the relevant committee. - 7.3 In responding to enquiries, consultees will be referred to the Council's Planning Policy website.
+If the council considers an individual response is appropriate or further clarification is required then we will contact you via your preferred method of communication. - 7.4 We will evaluate and learn from consultations and will improve our feedback arrangements where this is required.
 All lessons learnt will be taken into account in the formulation of Engagement Plans for future consultations.
-We welcome any feedback on this.